 Heart disease or heart attack

 A relatively uncommon cause of chest pain during pregnancy is a heart attack.

-A 2018 study investigated the incidence of heart attacks among women in the United States who stayed in the hospital for complications of pregnancy or the adjustment period afterward.
-Heart attacks had occurred in 8.1 out of every 100,000 of these women.
+A 2018 study investigated the incidence of heart attacks among pregnant people in the United States who stayed in the hospital for complications of pregnancy or the adjustment period afterward.
+Heart attacks had occurred in 8.1 out of every 100,000 of these people.

 The following symptoms can indicate heart disease:

 - a chronic cough

 A pregnant person who experiences any of the above symptoms should see a doctor immediately.